Generalised Whittaker models as instances of relative Langlands duality II: Plancherel density and global periods: Introduction

 This is a sequel to an earlier paper \cite{GW} of the authors.
 There, the main aim was to explicate the recently-proposed relative Langlands duality of \cite{BZSV} in the (local) setting of branching problems for smooth representations, and to propose many (new) cases in which such duality could be verified.

 However, \cite{GW} only treated the conjectures of \cite{BZSV} in the smooth setting, and did not treat some other conjectures there, such as the conjectural precise formula for the local Plancherel density \cite[Section 9]{BZSV} as well as the conjecture about global period \cite[Section 14]{BZSV}.
 The aim of the present paper is to treat these remaining issues in one representative new case introduced in \cite[Section 7]{GW}.
-The method employed can be similarly applied without much difficulty to the other cases (but we limit to this case for ease of exposition).
+The method employed can be similarly applied without much difficulty to the other cases (but we limit to this case for ease of exposition), using the theta correspondence between the odd orthogonal group and metaplectic groups, and the Lapid-Mao conjecture for metaplectic groups (in the global case).

 5pt